wasd96040501/conv3x3/README.md

 which means some special (m, n, k) will lead to vary poor performance, because (m * n * k) / (m * k + n * k) is vary small, unfortunately im2col will exactly leads to this condition (vary large n compared to m).
 <br><br>
-So, I decide to skip im2col, and it is exactly possible to implment when stride and dialation is 1.<br>
+So, I decide to skip im2col, and it is exactly possible to implment when stride and dilation is 1.<br>
 And also luckily, this can be done with little modification to gemm kernel.
 <br><br>
 (For readers not familiar with gemm, have a look at https://github.com/flame/blislab)<br>